 Recent accomplishments include: performances of future friend/ships (Kampnagel, 2015 & American Realness 2016) a duet with Jassem Hindi about Syria and the potential of Arab Futurism; the world premiere of Sara (the smuggler) (SF, 2015, NY 2016) a solo directed by Hennessy and performed by Sara Shelton Mann and Norman Rutherford celebrating Mann’s legacy, history, and impact on the field of dance; the world premiere of Bear/Skin (New York, 2015) a solo performance engaging the meaning of art-making, ritual, modernism, and cultural appropriation; and a MAP Fund to support the 2016 premier of Blank Map featuring an all-Black team of collaborators.

 Artistic Director Keith Hennessy has been crafting works of genuine imagination and originality since the early 80s.
-These performances have been awarded a USA (Kjenner) Fellowship (2012), a NY Bessie (2009), several Isadora Duncan Awards, a Goldie (2007), and the Alpert/MacDowell Fellowship in Dance (2005).
+He has been awarded the Sui Generis Award (2017), Guggenheim Fellowship (2017), USA (Kjenner) Fellowship (2012), a NY Bessie (2009), several Isadora Duncan Awards, a Goldie (2007), and the Alpert/MacDowell Fellowship in Dance (2005).
 Read more below about Hennessy...

 Keith Hennessy, Artistic Director

 Keith Hennessy was born in a mining town in Northern Ontario, Canada, lives in San Francisco, and tours internationally.
 He is an award-winning performer, choreographer, teacher and organizer.
 Hennessy directs Circo Zero, a laboratory for live performance that plays with genre and expectation.
 Rooted in dance, Hennessy’s work embodies a unique hybrid of performance art, music, visual and conceptual art, circus, and ritual.